functoreality/pdeformer-2/docs/DATASET.md

 and are generated as Gaussian random fields (GRFs) for the other datasets (arbitrary initial condition, icA).

-Differences from MC-DCR equation:
+Differences from MV-DCR equation:

-* The number of components is fixed to $d_u=2$.
+* The number of DCR variables is fixed to $d_u=2$.
-* The additional pressure component $p$ along with the divergence constraint equation are added.
+* The additional pressure variable $p$ along with the divergence constraint equation are added.
 * For part of the dataset, the initial condition are from another (non-GRF) distribution.

 We note that the two-dimensional incompressible Navier-Stokes (NS) equation